jcr6/NJCR/README.md

 # License

 These tools will be licenced under the GPL 3, the drivers for JCR6 are not part of NJCR...
 They are only merged in as a dependency, and they will therefore have their own licenses.

+# WIP

+This is still a work in progress...
+Many features may not work properly....
+If they work at all!